The Admin Page

 |Connected customers and customer profiles||Any connected customers are retained in the new account.
 The existing email address remains the contact email for the customer.
 If the customer is connected to both accounts, the parent account connection is retained and the merged account connection is removed.|

 |Remit-to addresses||Remit-to information is transferred only for addresses that are available to all customers.|

-Optional address and banking information for the remit-to address.
+Optional banking information for the remit-to address.
 You can use both domestic (US) and international (global) banking information.

-Banking information is required for compliant invoicing when indicated (with an asterisk (*)).
+Banking information is required for compliant invoicing when indicated (with a red asterisk).
 Otherwise, banking info is not required and remains private.